octovalents/octovalents/README.md

 Hi there!

 My name is Galih.
 I'm a third year Computer Science undergraduate student.
-I love developing new things about psychology.
+I love developing new things about image recognition.

 # 💻Tech Stack